 Operation Fresh Start (OFS) provides a path forward for disconnected youth in Dane County, ages 16-24, through education, mentoring, and employment training.

 $20,000 Grant – Matching period: 07/09/2019 – 12/31/2019

 Simpson Street Free Press (SSFP) delivers rigorous academic instruction in after-school settings.
 SSFP methods support the school day and bridge achievement gaps.
 SSFP spreads a positive message of youth achievement, academic success, and community service through Wisconsin.
 SSFP students produce and publish content on various media platforms.

 INFORMATION FOR GRANTSEEKERS

 2eof’s funding is directed within our high-priority focus areas: providing educational and economic opportunities for children and families in need.
 In addition to our focus on the above areas, we prioritize our support to organizations in the Dane County area.
-While 2eof proactively identifies mission-aligned organizations to support, if you are a Dane County non-profit working directly with underserved children and youth in education, youth development, or career and workforce readiness programs, we invite you to submit a letter of inquiry.
+While 2eof proactively identifies mission-aligned organizations to support, if you are a Dane County non-profit working directly with underserved children and youth in education, youth development, or career and workforce readiness programs, we would like to know more about your organization.